SESAME User Policy

 II.
 Facilities at the Disposal of Users

 II.1 SESAME will provide Users with appropriate instrumentation and the necessary support facilities needed to carry out approved experiments.
+This will not include the dedicated instrumentation or system(s) required for long-term proposals referred to in section III.1(a) below.

 II.2 SESAME will endeavour to set up specialized facilities related to approved proposals, such as advanced laboratories, etc., in response to ad hoc requests from Users, under conditions to be negotiated on a case-by-case basis.